rlee97/RamboSteve/docs/status.md

         if tau + back_steps < T:
             G += gamma ** back_steps * q_table[S[-1]][A[-1]]

-Regarding our MDP states, our program separates the world into weapons, distancee, health and mob type.
+Regarding our MDP states, our program separates the world into weapons, distance, health and mob type.
 For our weapons, our agent can use the switch command to move between either a sword or a bow.
 However, distance and health are near continuous and cannot be represented in a Q-Table.
 We solve this problem by discretizing our distance and health states.
 This reduces our state space significantly and therefore allows our agent to learn more quickly.
 We also include each of our trained mob types as a state.
 Our different possible states are displayed as follows.

         DISTANCE = ['close', 'near', 'far']
         HEALTH = ['low', 'med', 'high']